ubuntu-mate/ubuntu-mate.org/pages/donate.md

 # Commercial sponsorship

-If you are using, or plan to use, Ubuntu MATE in a commercial environment and would like to sponsor the project more formally then please head over to our Patreon page where we have commercial sponsorship packages.
+If you are using, or plan to use, Ubuntu MATE in a commercial environment and would like to sponsor the project more formally, then please head over to our Patreon page where we have commercial sponsorship packages.

 <div class="bs-component">
     <div class="jumbotron">